illinois-data-curation/is477-fa24-AirQuality/README.md

 In order to take this research futher, there are several things we can do to refine our research.
 We could incorporate additional variables which will help us understand the factors influencing health outcomes more.
 This can include things such as healthcare access, demographics, and pre-existing conditions.
 We can also expand our analysis to cover a long period of time which will help us espcially figure out the cumulative effects of pollution.
 Further exploration of the lagged effects of air quality on health outcomes could provide insights into longer health consequences of pollution exposure.
 This analysis could help predict future health burdens based on current pollution levels and help inform timely solutions.
 We can also apply more advanced statistical models to understand how exactly a pollutant will affect outcomes based off estimates of coefficients.
 These methods could also help identify causal relationships rather than simple correlations.
 Finally, if we investigate the impact of environmental policies and regulations in improving air quality, we can understand whether implementing these would help improve health outcomes.

 ## Reproducing
+1. Download the archived dataset and scripts from the link above.
+2. Ensure all required dependencies are installed (see `requirements.txt`).
+3. Run `scripts/load_data.py`, `scripts/clean_data.py` , and `scripts/merge_data.py`  to preprocess and merge datasets.
+4. Run the remaining scripts not including the regression.py to create the scatter plots needed
+5. Execute `scripts/regression.py` to generate regression visualizations.
+6. Review outputs in the `results` folder for analysis and findings.

+## Work Split

+All Team members contributed equally to this project.
+All data cleaning, preprocessing, and merging was done by Kashan.
+While the initial data analyis was done by Izhaan.
+The final data analysis and all written portions were done by Kashan & Izhaan.

 ## References
+- Centers for Disease Control and Prevention Wonder API: https://wonder.cdc.gov/cmf-icd10.html
+- Environmental Protection Agency API: https://aqs.epa.gov/aqsweb/documents/data_api.html